ElpadoCan/SpotMAX/spotmax/docs/source/install/index.rst

 How to install SpotMAX
 ======================

-Here you will find a detailed guide on how to install spotMAX.
-In general, you should be fine with installing the stable version, however, spotMAX development is still quite rapid and if you want to try out the latest features we recommend installing the latest version.
-On the other hand, installing from source is required only if you plan to contribute to spotMAX development.
+Here you will find a detailed guide on how to install SpotMAX.
+In general, you should be fine with installing the stable version, however, SpotMAX development is still quite rapid and if you want to try out the latest features we recommend installing the latest version.
+On the other hand, installing from source is required only if you plan to contribute to SpotMAX development.
 In that case see our :ref:`how-to-contribute`.

 .. tip::